Describe a plan that you had to change recently: IELTS Speaking Cue Card

 Follow up questions

-What motivated you to change your education plan?
+What were the main factors that influenced your decision to change your education plan?

 Practice other cue cards